 Much commentary centres around whether the Federal Government has the power to revoke Adani’s environmental approvals for its Carmichael mine.

 In this article, our Principal Solicitor Sean Ryan discusses whether the Federal Government has any such power, and whether exercising it would result in compensation for Adani.

 The challenge to Adani’s Federal environmental approval was dismissed by the Federal Court of Australia in August 2017.
 The Court accepted that the Minister concluded that the combustion emissions from the proposed mine would have no relevant impact on the Great Barrier Reef.
 Read more here…

 Adani was granted their associated water licence and surface water licence for the Carmichael Mine on 29 March 2017.

 Northern Australia Infrastructure Fund

-The Northern Australian Infrastructure Facility (NAIF) is considering an application for a $1 billion dollar loan of public money to an Adani subsidiary for the North Galilee Basin Rail Project.
+In November last year the Queensland Premier Annastacia Palaszczuk announced her Government’s veto of the Northern Australian Infrastructure Facility (NAIF) application for a $1 billion dollar loan of public money to an Adani subsidiary for the North Galilee Basin Rail Project.
 Read more here about the approvals process...